Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused the autosave to remain active even after deactivating it in the options.
 - Flavor triggers now only happen in the campaign mode.
 - Changed the "Defeat your enemies" default objective description to "Defeat your rivals".
-- The Gold resource is now "Metal".
-Gold can still be harvested, and is converted to metal at a 200% rate.
-Silver is converted to metal at a 150% rate, and copper at a 100% rate.
+- The gold resource is now copper instead.
+Gold is now converted to copper at a 400% rate, while silver is converted to copper at a 200% rate.
 - A popup is now displayed with the name of a resource when hovering over its icon.

 * Quests